-It is very important to keep your teen occupied to distract them from the emotional stress they are going through.
+It is very important to keep your teen occupied to distract them from the sadness and emotional stress they are going through.
 Playing a sport or a board game together as a family is a great way to keep the teen’s mind engaged while also providing emotional support.

 6. Be a good listener